rhit-lahmanjh/Sky_Guardian/README.md

 <details>
 <summary><b>Hazardous Operation</b></summary>
 <br>
-Hazardous Operation combines Tasks and Functions along with suggested guidewords pulled from the SAEJ2980 standard to create potential resulting malfunctions.
+Hazardous Operation combines Tasks and Functions along with suggested guidewords pulled from the <a href=https://www.nhtsa.gov/sites/nhtsa.gov/files/documents/13498a_812_573_alcsystemreport.pdf>SAEJ2980</a> standard to create potential resulting malfunctions.
 The resulting malfunctions constitute Hazardous Operation.
 In this project, when the ‘Automated drone(s) is exploring’ an environment ‘as intended’, there is hazard exposure do to obstacles that are present in the environment.
-The resulting malfunction is an errant flight path if a collision occurs.
+The resulting malfunction is an errant flight path if a collision occurs.<br>
 </details>

 <details>